Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - Are there complicated legacy systems that need to be migrated to the cloud/connected to the cloud?
 - Is the team managing this infrastructure properly staffed and/or trained to maintain this architecture?
 - Were there "nice to have" infrastucture pieces that were deprioritized due to constraints like cost?
-- Is the permissions access model
+- Are there specific bottlenecks to this architecture that will need to be closely monitored?
+  - I.e. Is the limiting factor CPU or IOPs?
+Network bandwith or number of concurrent queries?